 Choosing a new energy supplier is easy!
-Competitive energy markets provide many benefits to you as a consumer, giving you the power to choose the energy supplier that fits your needs.
+Competitive energy markets provide many benefits to you as a consumer, giving you the power to switch to an energy supplier that fits your needs.
 But when it’s time to choose an energy supplier, you might feel overwhelmed by all of the options.
 Your energy supplier is responsible for managing the rates you pay for your energy supply, so it’s important to do your research before making a decision.

 Constellation is here to help!
-We want to help you understand what to look for in an energy supplier so you can be confident if you choose to switch energy suppliers.
+We want to help you understand what to look for in an energy supplier so you can be confident if you choose to switch your electricity or natural gas providers.
 We are also here to make sure you feel welcomed as a part of our family if you choose to sign-up with Constellation.

 What Should I Look for When Choosing an Energy Supplier?

 Making the switch to a new energy supplier is simple, but looking for the right one can be quite a task.
 Here are the five main things to consider when choosing a new energy supplier: